beeb/test-occ-bindings/README.md

+Problem happens on linux only. macOS seems unaffected.

 I installed `nixpkgs.opencascade-occt` with `nix-env`.
 Adjust path in `build.rs` and `.vscode/settings.json` if using VSCode.

 When doing `cargo run`, there are lots of errors related to `undefined reference`s and also